johnwestpark/jnprswk/README.md

 * Copy the command line programs from the tools directory to your favorite location

+SPECIAL THANKS
+---
+Special thanks to James Nickerson (jNiker) for his help on this effort!

 BUGS & COMMENTS:
 ----------------
 Please give bug reports and other feedback to Jeremy Schulman, <jschulman@juniper.net>